Jubatian/rrpge-spec/specs/kernel.rst

-Video peripheral use
+Peripheral use
 ------------------------------------------------------------------------------

-The kernel does not use the video peripheral for any of it's internal tasks, so it does not stall on user initiated Graphics FIFO operations.
+The kernel does not use the Peripheral bus and any Peripheral on it for any of it's internal tasks.

 Some video related kernel calls are exceptions, these are mentioned at the appropriate calls in the "kcall.rst" documentation.
-These are allowed to terminate the user application if they are called while the Graphics FIFO blocks.
+These are allowed to terminate the user application if they are called in an inappropriate situation which the application should check for before calling.